 Who is eligible?

-Children and adolescents under the age of 16 will become eligible after the vaccine manufacturers complete their clinical trials for children.
+Vaccine manufacturers are still in the process of completing their clinical trials for younger children.
 If the safety data looks good, vaccine authorization will be extended to younger people for each of the vaccines.
-It’s a process that is likely to happen in several stages, with vaccines authorized for older children first.
+It’s a process that is happening in several stages, with vaccines authorized for older children first.

 Healthcare workers and people in nursing homes